Game Rating and Administration Committee

-Initially, the Korea Media Rating Board, a governmental organization, rated video games just like other entertainment media.
-However, a controversy occurred because the Korea Media Rating Board rated an arcade gambling game Sea Story as if it were suitable for everyone, with allegations of misconduct.
-The Korean government responded to the controversy by creating the GRB in 2006 and making it the only rating organization for rating video games in South Korea.
+Prior to the foundation of GRB, the Korea Media Rating Board rated video games like most other entertainment media.
+In 2006, the controversies surrounding the arcade gambling game Sea Story, which the Korea Media Rating Board found suitable for all-age, lead to allegations of misconduct.
+The Korean government responded by creating the GRB in 2006 and making it the only rating organization for rating video games in South Korea.

 The GRAC has been criticized as one of the elements of the Internet censorship in South Korea, and has been criticized for being the same as censorship of China.
 By law, games sold in the country must be rated by GRAC prior to sale; additional regulations stipulate age and real name verification for certain mature-audience titles, as well as regulations on location-based games.

+In October 2022, the GRAC's sudden decision to raise the age rating of video games was accused of being an illegitimate policy, leading to an audit of the board suggested by Democratic Party politician Lee Sang-heon.

 Age rating symbol

 The GRAC currently uses four different age ratings.

-The content of the game may have representations of anti-societal idea, distortion or profanity of religion and public morals that would be harmful to children under 15 emotionally and physically.

-The content and motif of the game may have representations of obscenity, violence, speculation, etc. that would be harmful to children under 15 (indirect and restricted representation of sexuality, violence, improper language (expletives) and low level of reproduction of gambling spirit (arousing of passion for excessive use of gaming money, or dependence on one's luck).